mbeavitt/methylseq/docs/usage.md

 - Standard `bwa-meth` (CPU-based): This option can be invoked via `--aligner bwameth` and uses the traditional BWA-Meth aligner and runs on CPU processors.

+- `bwa-meth` with BWA-MEM2: For improved performance, you can enable BWA-MEM2 indexing by adding `--use_mem2` when using `--aligner bwameth`.
+This uses BWA-MEM2 for both index generation and subsequent alignment steps, providing faster and more memory-efficient processing compared to the standard BWA implementation.

 - `Parabricks/FQ2BAMMETH` (GPU-based): For higher performance, the pipeline can leverage the [Parabricks implementation of bwa-meth (fq2bammeth)](https://docs.nvidia.com/clara/parabricks/latest/documentation/tooldocs/man_fq2bam_meth.html), which implements the baseline tool `bwa-meth` in a performant method using fq2bam (BWA-MEM + GATK) as a backend for processing on GPU.
 To use this option, include the `gpu` profile (as in `--profile gpu`) along with `--aligner bwameth`.

 ## Samplesheet input